lylibylily/VikitaFusion/README.md

 # VikitaFusion
- This repository contains supplementary materials for the manuscript "VikitaFusion: Object Recognition based on Heterogeneous Visual-Kinesthetic-Tactile Information" (currently under review).
-Full code will be released upon acceptance following IEEE IEEE Transactions on Multimedia (TMM)'s open access policy.
+ This repository contains supplementary materials for the manuscript "VikitaFusion: Object Recognition based on Heterogeneous Visual-Kinesthetic-Tactile Information", which has been accepted by IEEE Transactions on Multimedia (TMM).
+Full code will be released upon publication following TMM's open access policy.